piotrpolak/android-http-server/README.md

 ./gradlew :http:clean :http:check
 ```

-The goal is to keep the core well tested and have 90%+ of code covered.
+The original package code has been refactored and covered with unit and integration tests.
+Code coverage should be kept above 90%.

 ## Running standalone server (CLI)

-Standalone server can be used to bundle `http` subproject into a runnable server implementation.
+Standalone server can be used to bundle the `http` subproject into a runnable server implementation.
-The CLI subproject is also independent on the Android platform.
-It is not bundled with the main apk.
+The CLI subproject is also independent on the Android platform, it is not bundled with the main APK.

 ```bash
 ./gradlew :cli:bootRun
 ```

-You can also build one "uber-jar" that can be used as a standalone server.
-To generate an "uber-jar"
+It is also possible to build one "uber-jar" and to use it as a standalone application:
-you should run:

 ```bash
 ./gradlew :cli:fatJar